Updated 13 January 2021

 2. In the business name field, add a keyword relating to industry, service or location.
 Use keywords, but don’t overuse throughout your listing.

-3. You must use a real physical address to receive the code in the mail (normally takes about 10 days but since COVID hit times have been more like 6-8 weeks – be patient)).
+3. You must use a real physical address to receive the code in the mail (normally takes about 10 days but since COVID hit times have been more like 6-8 weeks, even 12 weeks – be patient)).

 6. You cannot rate your own business as in most countries this is illegal.
 Fake reviews definitely are illegal.